otrv4/otrv4/otrv4.md

   8 bytes signed value, big-endian

 User Profile (USER-PROF):
-  Ed448 public key (ED448-PUBKEY)
+  Ed448 public key (ED448-PUBKEY) // TODO: this is only the public part, yet ED448-PUBKEY type seems to imply the secret part as well.
   Versions (DATA)
   Profile Expiration (PROF-EXP)
-  Public Shared Prekey (POINT) // TODO: looks like this might be a public key
+  Public Shared Prekey (ED448-SHARED-PREKEY) // TODO: this is only the public part, yet ED448-SHARED-PREKEY type seems to imply the secret part as well.
-    The prekey shared between different prekey messages.
+    The shared prekey used between different prekey messages.
   Profile Signature (EDDSA-SIG)
   (optional) Transitional Signature (SIG)
 ```